abigaeloyesanya-svg/global-immunization-analysis/README.md

 ## Overview
-This project is a full end-to-end analysis of global vaccination coverage trends using the WHO/UNICEF WUENIC 2024 dataset — the most authoritative immunization data source in the world.
+This project is a full end-to-end analysis of global vaccination coverage trends using the WHO/UNICEF WUENIC 2024 dataset, the most authoritative immunization data source in the world.
 It covers 167 countries, 16 vaccine types, and 44 years of records from 1980 to 2024.